Izabela88/cupandcake/README.md

 [View the live project here](https://izabela88.github.io/cupandcake/)

-CUP&CAKE website is a landing page a pastry shop that bakes cupcakes and sends them directly to customers' homes .
+CUP&CAKE website is a landing page for a pastry shop that bakes cupcakes and sends them directly to customers' homes.
 Customers can choose from three types of muffins: vegan, chocolate and fruity.
 Each type has six cupcakes to choose from.

-Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS and JavaScript.
+Using UX design principles, this fully responsive and interactive website was developed using HTML, CSS, and JavaScript.

 <h2 align="center"><img src="https://github.com/Izabela88/cupandcake/blob/development/media/responsive.png"></h2>